temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 Temporal makes your software durable and fault tolerant by default which allows you to code more reliable systems.

-If an Activity fails, Temporal Workflows automatically retries the failed Activity by default.
+If an Activity fails, Temporal Workflows automatically retry the failed Activity by default.
 You can also customize how those retries happen through the Retry Policy.

 In the `MoneyTransferWorkflow` class, you define a Retry Policy right at the beginning of its main method, `RunAsync`.